-January 11, Day 6: Morning Birding at Estero Llano Grande State Park; Afternoon at Palo Alto Battlefield Site; Transfer to Port Isabel.
+January 18, Day 6: Morning Birding at Estero Llano Grande State Park; Afternoon Search for Aplomado Falcon on Highway 100; Transfer to Port Isabel.
 Today will be a mix of birding and travel as we relocate to Port Isabel out on the coast.
 We'll start with a full morning at Estero Llano Grande State Park in Weslaco.
 Estero Llano Grande is both a state park and one of the World Birding Center sites, offering an exceptional mix of classic Valley birds, waterbirds and songbirds.
 Following its establishment in 2006, this site has emerged as the most exciting birding destination in the Valley.
 A system of flooded impoundments creates ideal feeding and roosting conditions for myriad birds associated with water.
 In fact, the viewing platform right at the visitor center is not to be missed!
 As evidence, we should enjoy stunning views of Anhinga, Neotropic Cormorant, Least Grebe, Black-bellied Whistling-Duck, herons and egrets, ibises and spoonbills, Green and Belted kingfishers, and many others.
-The surrounding woodlands offer superb opportunities to view South Texas specialty birds such as Plain Chachalaca, White-tipped Dove, Golden-fronted Woodpecker, Great Kiskadee, Couch's and Tropical kingbirds, Green Jay, Long-billed Thrasher, Clay-colored Thrush, and Olive Sparrow.
-Frequently, a "stakeout" Common Pauraque is readily viewable off one of the trails.
-Adjacent to the main part of the park is its "Subtropical"